 Your email marketing needs to be highly personalized and relevant to the shopper it is sent to.
 The best way to send emails that are tailored to each shopper is with eCommerce automation.

 According to eMarketer, B2C marketers who leverage automation have seen conversion rates as high as 50%.
 Top online stores leverage automated emails to set up email campaigns for different requirements based on customer triggers and behaviors.
-Some of these email campaigns include welcoming new shoppers, reminding shoppers about their abandoned carts, recommending and cross-selling products to them, to name a few.
+Some of these email campaigns include welcoming new shoppers (check here for the best welcome emails), reminding shoppers about their abandoned carts, recommending and cross-selling products to them, to name a few.

 With automated emails, you can send messages that are sure to bring clicks and revenue.
 For instance, as a store owner, you can set up cart abandoned emails that are sent to the shopper based on the product(s) left in their cart.
 The email will show the customer the image of the product, helping with recall.
 You can even send discounts to carts that include high-ticket items in the cart, boosting conversions.